jiaqiiiiii/DUTCHTERMS/README.md

 - **`data_cleaning.py`** to preprocesses raw text data by:
   - Removing punctuation, symbols, and numerical characters
   - Filtering words shorter than 3 characters
-  - Removing function words (articles, prepositions, conjunctions)
+  - Removing function words (articles, prepositions, conjunctions) and punctuations.
-  - Standardising text for model training

   If your data are in English, you can directly use the model training configurations in config.yaml setting the preprocessing skip to False (see model_training).

 ### Embeddings Analysis